-Establishing a quality office in any city is no easy feat, but it may seem even more daunting in a large metropolitan area such as Tokyo.
-As the headquarters of a company is a direct reflection of their status, there are a number of considerations to take into account, including location, floor plan, building specifications, the look and feel of the building, security and lighting.
+Establishing a quality office in any city is not an easy task, but it may seem even more daunting in a large metropolitan areas such as Tokyo, Osaka and Yokohama.
+Since a company’s HQ is a direct reflection of their status, there are several factors to consider, including location, business identity, floor plan, building specifications, sustainability initiatives, and business continuity planning.

-Read on for the top five deal breakers when it comes to establishing a new office.
+Read on for the top five factors to consider when it comes to establishing a new office.

 1. Location, location, location

-In Tokyo, being located near a train station is a top priority for businesses.
-Many people commute to work by train, so being able to get from office to station quickly is important for employee satisfaction and recruiting ability.
-Anything over a 10-minute walk from the station is often a ‘deal breaker’.
+In Japan, being located near a train station is a top priority for businesses.
+A high majority of people commute to work by train, so being able to get from their office to a station quickly is important for employee satisfaction and recruiting ability.
+Anything over a 5-minute walk from the station is often a ‘deal breaker’.

 Additional questions clients will consider include: